A quick guide to get Replay Control running on your Pi.

 ...

 On local storage (SD, USB, NVMe), new ROMs are detected automatically.
-On NFS, use the “Rebuild Game Library” button in the metadata page to pick up changes.
+On NFS, use the “Rescan Game Library” button in the metadata page to reconcile the library after external changes.

 Browse Your Library